-Our primary water source is groundwater from the Muskingum River Aquifer located on State Route 60, just south of Beverly, Ohio.
+Our primary source of water is groundwater from the Muskingum River Alluvial Aquifer located on State Route 60, just south of Beverly, Ohio.
 Tri-County has three production wells which have the pumping capability of approximately 1,400,000 gallons a day.
 The treatment process consists of chlorination which is kept above a minimum level of .20 ppm and an ortho poly phosphate blend of 2 mg/l, to reduce lead solubility in the water for household plumbing.